markbates/coffee-rails-source-maps/README.md

 Finally to see your CoffeeScript code in the Chrome console just add a `debugger` call in your code and you'll see the CoffeeScript in your console to debug.

+## Help!
+I'm Not Seeing Maps!

+Ah, yes, I too have run into this.
+If you're using the asset-pipeline, and you probably are since this gem requires it.
+Then you need to touch your CoffeeScript files in order for the asset-pipeline to generate the map for that file.
+Once you do that the next time you access the file in Chrome a source map should be generated for you and you'll see it in the browser.

+Good luck!

 ## Acknowledgements

 This gem is based on the following Gist: [https://gist.github.com/naan/5096056](https://gist.github.com/naan/5096056).